vecnet/deploy-dl/README.md

 This repository contains the ansible scripts used to deploy the VecNet digital library system.

-## Distinction between Provisioning and Deploying

-By _provisioning_ we mean installing the necessary software and services needed to do a deploy.
-This is only intended to be performed once, when setting up a VM.
-Typical provisioning roles are to install RPMs, create users, and configure services.

-Related to provisioning is _updating_, which runs an update process on items which are provisioned.

-In contrast, _deploying_ means pulling new code from our local repositories, and updating our software.
-So deploying is for stuff we write, provisioning is for things we get from elsewhere.

-At least, this is the idea.
-We'll see how it works out.

 ## Testing

 If you have vagrant installed, you can create VMs using it and run ansible with the local environment for testing.